CU-CommunityApps/CD-LaravelStarterKit/README.md

 Configuration for PHPUnit is in `.phpunit.xml`.

 ### Code style and linting
-Code styling uses [Laravel Pint](https://laravel.com/docs/9.x/pint) and can be run with
+Code linting using [Laravel Pint](https://laravel.com/docs/9.x/pint) can be run with
   ```shell
   lando pint
   ```